 Health and Physical Education (HPE)

 There are 2 components to the Australian Curriculum HPE program: (1) Personal, Social and Community Health and (2) Movement and Physical Activity.
-The Personal, Social and Community Health strand is undertaken by classroom teachers.
-All students are expected to participate in learning through the HPE program.
-These lessons are delivered by our PE Specialist Teachers.

 In Term 1 and Term 4, our PE Specialist Teachers conduct swimming and water safety lessons in our school pool.
 (Swimming lessons for Prep classes commence mid Term 1.)
 In swimming, students with particular cultural or religious beliefs are catered for outside the normal lesson plan.
 Please see the PE Specialist Teachers if this applies to your child.